-Skyline Veterinary Specialists is taking the current coronavirus (COVID 19) pandemic seriously and adhering to all guidelines provided by the CDC with the intent of keeping our community safe but still providing exemplary care for pets.
+Skyline Veterinary Specialists & Emergency is taking the current coronavirus (COVID 19) pandemic seriously and adhering to all guidelines provided by the CDC with the intent of keeping our community safe but still providing exemplary care for pets.
 We want to share these three helpful facts with you.

 #1: Rely on reputable sources for current COVID-19 information